7 Critical Mistakes Homeowners Make During the Permitting Process

 When applying for a Garage Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Washington County may vary slightly from municipality to municipality, standard US zoning dictates that: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.
+Key code points for a Garage Construction in Washington County: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.

 Estimated processing time in Washington County: 2 to 4 weeks.